-With its “Platinum Open Access” model, SMW has attracted great interest in the national and international medical world.
+With its “Diamond Open Access” model, SMW has attracted great interest in the national and international medical world.

 Open access publication • rapid listing in Medline • prompt editorial decisions • no page charges • online manuscript submission and tracking • fast peer review based on a broad spectrum of international academic referees • professional statistical reviewing • professional English copy editing